 But, for the sake of sustainable tourism in Lisbon, don’t neglect locals’ routines and their right to use the city’s public transportation system.

 I suggest you take a tour on an actual tour tram that does the exact same route as tram 28.
 The benefits?
 It will never be crowded, you can learn more about the city and the route as you go along, and you have a chance to reduce your impact as a tourist in the city.
-Simply buy your ticket online* and hop-on and hop-off as many times as you like for 24 hours.

 Time Out Market